-There is an element of storytelling in the work although the images are abstracted, also an attempt to capture a moment in time from my own life as an artist and preserve some energy for posterity.
-The work I make is not always easy to look at but, as Derek Jarman said, 'I'm not spoon-feeding babies’.
-I make work for people who are prepared to look to themselves for answers, rather than expecting answers to be handed to them on a plate.
-I want to convey a sense of balance and encourage contemplation.
+There is an element of autobiography and storytelling in the work although the images are abstracted, it's not always easy to decipher but I'm not spoon-feeding babies.
+I make work for people who are prepared to bring their own ideas to the table and look to themselves for answers, rather than expecting answers to be handed to them on a plate.
+Ultimately, I want to convey a sense of balance and encourage contemplation.